What device in the digital camera takes rhe pictures

 Resolution: The resolution of a digital camera refers to the number of pixels it can capture in an image.
 Higher resolution cameras can capture more detail and produce sharper images.
 Resolution is typically measured in megapixels, with higher megapixel cameras producing higher quality images.

-See also Best digital slr film camera
+See also Best full frame camera for digital photography

 Image Quality: The image quality of a digital camera is determined by factors such as resolution, sensor size, lens quality, and image processing algorithms.
 Higher quality cameras will produce clearer, more detailed images with accurate colors and minimal noise.
 It’s important to consider both resolution and image quality when choosing a digital camera to ensure you get the best results for your photography needs.